Facebook LinkedIn Instagram YouTube

 Diversity, Equity, and Inclusivity Committee

-There is a Diversity, Equity, and Inclusivity Committee of up to 16 members including the National Diversity Officer who serves as chair.
+The Diversity, Equity, and Inclusivity Committee is comprised of up to 16 members including the National Diversity Officer who serves as chair.
 The National Diversity Officer is a member of the Board of Trustees.
 The other members of the committee are be appointed by the Board Chair to serve a term of three years.
 Non-Trustees may serve on the committee.
 The Diversity, Equity, and Inclusivity Committee identifies activities and practices that support the recruitment, involvement, and engagement of a multicultural membership.
 The committee establishes and evaluates the benchmarks for diversity and inclusion found within Omicron Delta Kappa at all levels of the organization.
 The Diversity, Equity, and Inclusivity Committee also develops programmatic recommendations related to topics of leading in a diverse world and supporting leadership development in marginalized student populations.

 Finance Committee